clickfunnels2/refine-rails/docs/stabilizers/database.md

 This will create a `hammerstone_refine_stored_filters` table in your database.

-The `StoredFilter` needs to be included in your application:
-@TODO Move to gem
+The `StoredFilter` class can be overridden with additional functionality (i.e. additional validations).
+The following is the base class:

 ```ruby
 module Hammerstone::Refine